Individual Abstract within a Delegate Designed Symposium Clinical Oncology Society of Australia Annual Scientific Meeting 2024

 2. Queensland Cancer Control Safety and Quality Partnership, Systemic Therapy subcommittee, Cancer Alliance Queensland, Brisbane, Queensland, Australia

-4. Cancer Alliance Queensland, Brisbane, Queensland, Australia
+4. School of Medicine, University of Queensland, Brisbane, Queensland, Australia

 5. Princess Alexandra Hospital, Brisbane, Queensland, Australia